FlohGro-dev/Craftist/README.md

 # Craftist

+> **NOTE** Since Craft has announced a new API and completely different way to interact with the content (way better now) - I am archiving this project.
+Thanks to all the users in the time of Craft eXtensions :)

+---

 Welcome to the repository of my Todoist eXtension for Craft.
 Please read through the instructions, especially the [installation](#installation) and [login](#login) chapter.
 Also make sure to check out the latest changes in the [changelog](#changelog) which will contain the latest feature updates